COVID-19 impacts on our city and people

-We continue to deliver our £105m leisure programme with four new state of the art facilities already opened and another two to commence this year with a £17m investment in the redevelopment and extension of the Templemore Baths and a new £8million investment in the redevelopment of Avoniel Leisure Centre.
-We will work closely with our partners at GLL to ensure our leisure facilities deliver programmes which help improve people’s health andwellbeing.
+We continue to deliver our £105m leisure programme with four new state-of-the-art facilities already opened and another two to commence this year with a £17m investment in the redevelopment and extension of the Templemore Baths and a new £8million investment in the redevelopment of Avoniel Leisure Centre.
+We will work closely with our partners at GLL to ensure our leisure facilities deliver programmes which help improve people’s health and wellbeing.

 Creating safe and shared places